ttungl/recommender_systems_fkane/README.md

 							Amazing Grace (2006)
 							Unvanquished, The (Aparajito) (1957)

+					+ Take-away note: Apparently, SVD performs better than KNN in this scenario.

 ## Section 2: Intro to Python

 ## Section 3: Evaluating Recommender Systems

 	+ Train/test/crossvalidation
+		+ full data -> train and test
+		+ trainset -> machine learning -> fit
+		+ use trained model for testing on test data.

+		+ K-fold cross validation
+			+ Bagging: full data -> fold i-th -> ML -> measure accuracy -> take average

 	+ Accurate metrics RMSE/MAE
+		+ MAE: lower is better
+			sum{1..n}|yi - xi|/n
+		+ RMSE: lower is better
+			+ it penalizes you more when your prediction is way off, and penalizes you less when you are reasonably close.
+It inflates the penalty for larger errors.

 	+ Top-N hit rate - many ways
 	+ Coverage, Diversity, and Novelty
 	+ Churn, Responsiveness, and A/B Tests